 The fieldbus interface allows you to network the drive as a slave in an EtherCAT network.

 The fieldbus is connected by means of printed circuit board connectors or industrial connectors.
-Use pre-assembled cables to reduce the risk of wiring errors.

 Verify that wiring, cables, and connected interfaces meet the PELV requirements.